Botany Bay, London

 Botany Bay is a hamlet in Enfield, England, on the outskirts of north London, located within the London Borough of Enfield.
 It has a population close to 200.

-The hamlet is centred at the junction of The Ridgeway - the A1005 road that links Enfield to Potters Bar and the M25 motorway - and East Lodge Lane.
-Enfield Chase lies to the south and west.
-It is about a mile from the railway station at Crews Hill.
+History

 Botany Bay was established when Enfield Chase was enclosed in 1777 and was recorded as Botany Bay on C.G.
 Greenwood's map of 1819.
 According to the Dictionary of London Place Names its name references Botany Bay in Australia, transferred to the hamlet which was "remote and inaccessible in the middle of Enfield Chase."
 The place name is repeated in several counties within England.